andersjanmyr/express-lab/README.md

 ### Install Mongo DB

-Follow the [installations instructions](http://docs.mongodb.org/manual/installation/) unless you don't already have it.
+Follow the [installations instructions](http://docs.mongodb.org/manual/installation/) if you don't already have it.

+Make sure `mongo` is started!

 ### 1. Install mongoskin